 Container Analysis interfaces

-In the GCP Console, you can view the vulnerability information for images in the Container Registry page.
+In the GCP Console, you can view image vulnerabilities and image metadata for containers in Container Registry.

 You can use the